MarkGJ1/tea_brew_controller/README.md

 ## Project Structure
 - src: directory for all tea_brew_c modules.
 - tb: testbenches for those modules.
-- docu: specifications for the product written in LaTeX
+- docs: specifications for the product written in LaTeX

 All simulations and compiles are done in ModelSim.<br>
 Synthesis, place and route and programming inside Intel's Quartus Prime Lite.<br>